US inflation hit 8.3% last month but slows from 40-year high

 WASHINGTON (AP) — Inflation slowed in April after seven months of relentless gains, a tentative sign that price increases may be peaking while still imposing a financial strain on American households.

-On a month-to-month basis, prices rose 0.3% from March to April, a still-elevated rate but the smallest increase in eight months.
-Consumer prices had spiked 1.2% from February to March, mostly because of a sudden jump in gas prices triggered by Russia’s invasion of Ukraine.
+The sharp price gains from March to April “make clear that there is still a long way to go before inflation returns to more acceptable levels,” said Eric Winograd, U.S. economist at asset manager AB.

+Some individual categories of goods have skyrocketed over the past year.
+Grocery prices, for example, have shot up 10.8%, the largest year-over-year jump since 1980.
+The cost of a gallon of gas fell 6.1% in April but is still up nearly 44% from a year ago.

-Nationally, the price of a gallon of regular gas has reached a record $4.40, according to AAA, though that figure isn’t adjusted for inflation.
-The high price of oil is the main factor.
+And so far in May, prices at the gas pump have reached new highs.
+Nationally, the average for a gallon of gas is at a record $4.40, according to AAA, though that figure isn’t adjusted for inflation.
+The high price of oil is the main reason.
 A barrel of U.S. benchmark crude sold for around $100 a barrel Tuesday.
 Gas had fallen to about $4.10 a gallon in April, after reaching $4.32 in March.

+The escalation of consumer inflation has forced many Americans, particularly people with lower or fixed incomes, to reduce their spending on things like driving and grocery shopping.
+Among them is Patty Blackmon, who said she’s been driving to fewer of her grandchildren’s sports events since gas spiked to $5.89 in Las Vegas, where she lives.

+To save money, Blackmon, 68, also hasn’t visited her hairdresser in 18 months.
+And she’s reconsidering her plan to drive this summer to visit relatives in Arkansas.

 Beyond the financial strain for households, inflation is posing a serious political problem for President Joe Biden and congressional Democrats in the midterm election season, with Republicans arguing that Biden’s $1.9 trillion financial support package last March overheated the economy by flooding it with stimulus checks, enhanced unemployment aid and child tax credit payments.